henriquebferreira/faceit-predictor-ML/README.md

 <img align="right" width="100" height="100" style="margin:16px;" src="logo_128x128.png">

-This repository is a part of the FACEIT Predictor project and focuses on the development of the Machine Learning Model to be used on the browser extension.
+This repository is a part of the FACEIT Predictor project and covers the development of the Machine Learning model to be used in the browser extension.
+The model predicts the outcome of Counter Strike Global Offensive (a 5v5 First Person Shooter eSport) matches played on the FACEIT platform.

 # About
 The main notebook [``faceit-predictor-framework.ipynb``](https://github.com/henriquebferreira/faceit-predictor-ML/blob/master/faceit-predictor-framework.ipynb)  covers the whole Data Science workflow from loading the data, preprocessing it, feature engineering, features and model selection and evaluation.